benstrathdee/poker-hand-solver/README.md

-# argenti-poker-exercise
+# poker-hand-solver

-A tech test that requires writing a command line program to evaluate poker hands and determine a winner.
+A project that requires writing a command line program to evaluate poker hands and determine a winner.

+Takes a file "poker-hands.txt" containing strings representing two hands of poker, and determines which hand wins.

 # Instructions